UHDanke/gd_docs/triggers/area.md

 ### Priority

-Area Move, Area Rotate, Area Scale and Area Tint have cumulative effects \- **Priority** decides the order in which they are applied, from highest first to lowest last.
+Area triggers have cumulative effects \- **Priority** decides the order in which they are applied, from highest first to lowest last.
-Area Fade triggers have exclusive effects \- the trigger with highest **Priority** is used.
 If there are multiple active triggers with the same **Priority**, then spawn order is used (oldest first to newest last).

 ## Multiple Areas